v1rtu0z/ai-job-search-helper/README.md

 ## **Upcoming Features**

 * **Iterations on tailored docs:** Improve the quality of the tailored docs by iterating on them.
+* **Text selection improvements:** A selector in the style of "inspect element" will be added to ease selecting the JD text.
 * **Resume Analysis:** Analyze the resume and suggest changes to improve it.
 * **Better history:** using job id in history instead of knowing just the latest one
 * **Application Tracking:** Application calendar with reminders to reach out to the company with drafted messages.